 Invite students to determine the pattern rule and use it to draw the fifth term.

-Ask students to create a table of values that represents the relationship between the term number of the term and the number of squares in it.
+Ask students to create a table of values that represents the relationship between the term number of the term and the corresponding count of squares within each term.

 Term Number 1 2 3 4 5 6